RommieG/Grainy-Photos-v3/content/posts/verdena/index.md

 The walk is clearly signposted, beginning and finishing in the village of Verdeña.
 The route is approximately 3-4 kilometres (1-2 hours), making it an accessible and family-friendly hike.

 Starting from the car park at the entrance to the village, walk past the church and follow the signposted path out of the village.
 After a long ascent through an oak forest with many old trees, you reach a pit with a cliff face where you can see imprints of the fossilised trees.

+{{< postimgexifgps "images/verdena-01.jpg"
+"The Bosque Fósil trail through the forest"
+"A black-and-white photo of the Bosque Fósil trail through the forest" >}}

 The trail then continues, winding through picturesque forests and countryside of the Montaña Palentina, offering views of rolling hills, forests, and meadows, finally returning to Verdeña.